 - A signed USA Libraries Art Gallery Policy

 - A minimum of three high quality digital images of their artistic works for promotion purposes.
-These images will be used for promotion purposes (ex.
-Social media) and on the USA Libraries Gallery Website.
+These images will be used on Social Media, printed material, signage on the USA Libraries Gallery Website.

-- After a time is finalized for their artistic work will be on display (usually a range of two months), the artist will provide a time to hang their work and the date they will come to remove their work.
-The artist is responsible for installing and de-installing their works of art as scheduled (unless other arrangements for set-up are approved by the Outreach & Communications Librarian).
+- After dates are finalized for their art to be on display (usually a range of two months), the artist will schedule a time to hang their work and the date they will remove their work.
+The artist is responsible for installing and de-installing their art as scheduled unless other arrangements for set-up are approved by the Outreach & Communications Librarian.

-- They will need to provide an artist statement which includes a description of the show for promotion purposes.
-They will also need to bring cards identifying each of the works in the show and price (if applicable).
+- Artists must provide an artist statement which includes a description of the show for promotion purposes, as well as cards identifying each of the works in the show and price (if applicable).

-- They will provide three dates and times they could come and share with USA students about their art.
-Free drinks will be provided and the artist is free to bring snacks for their guests.
+- Artists will provide three dates and times they could come and share with USA students about their art.
+Free drinks will be provided for these art talks and artists are free to bring snacks for students who attend.

 Matting, Framing, etc.

-Works which will be hung in the galleries must normally be framed and wired so that they are ready for hanging on the library’s system.
+Works which will be hung in the galleries must normally be framed and wired so that they are ready for hanging on the library gallery rails.
 Works which will be displayed in the cases in Mary Elizabeth and Charles Bernard Rodning Gallery of Art on the third floor often do not need to be framed but may need to be matted or mounted on foam boards.
 Artists should consult with the Outreach & Communications Librarian with respect to displaying free-standing works.

-While the University Library cannot provide a security guard, a state-of-the-art video surveillance system is used successfully to monitor the library’s exhibit areas, as well as entrances and exits.
-This has been a very effective tool in safeguarding art works; however, it must be understood that the library is not responsible for any theft and damage.
+While the University Library cannot provide a security guard, a state-of-the-art video surveillance system is used to monitor the exhibit areas, as well as library entrances and exits.
+This has been a very effective tool in safeguarding art works; however, it must be understood that the library is not responsible for any theft or damage.

 Sales of Art